jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 120PA Applying tax credit for supplementary dividend to earlier income year
 If a taxpayer sets off a tax credit for a supplementary dividend against its income tax liability for an earlier income year under section LP 3(3) of the Income Tax Act 2007, the amount set off does not reduce the taxpayer's tax payable for that year for the purpose of this Part.

+### 120PB Suspended recognition of income on deemed disposal of RAM interest
+(1) This section applies if—
+  (a) a person has an amount of FIF income or loss under section EX 56B(3) of the Income Tax Act 2007 for an income year (the departure year) that arises because—
+    (i) the person is treated as having disposed of an attributing interest in a FIF under section EX 56B(12) of that Act; and
+    (ii) the person actually disposes of the interest within the period set out in section EX 56B(14) of that Act; and (b) the disposal referred to in paragraph (a)﻿(ii) takes place in an income year (the disposal year) that is later than the departure year.
+(2) To the extent the actual disposal of the attributing interest alters the person’s liability to tax for the departure year (the extent of that altered liability being called the affected tax), no interest is payable to the Commissioner under this Part on the affected tax to the extent to which it is unpaid tax before the person’s terminal tax date for the disposal year.

 ### 120Q Due date for underestimation penalty tax
 For the purposes of this Part, the due date for the payment by a taxpayer of underestimation penalty tax is deemed to be the date of instalment F set out in Schedule 3, Part A of the Income Tax Act 2007, for the taxpayer's corresponding income year.